SystemFw/blog/content/staging/paxos-failures.md

 (it also works for the concurrent case by retrying) Well, that way a lie

+## Fencing

+This is a good spot to talk about fencing, it wasn't required until lock stealing as writes were totally driven by the de-facto leader

 ### Write completion
 this section can make the point about majorities having one acceptor in common, after explaining the full mechanism: i.e. we cannot just